What is Firmware & How to Update Your Netgear Router Safely?

 - Enhanced Security: Important security fixes that defend your network against online attacks are frequently included in firmware upgrades.

-- Better Performance: Updates might improve connectivity and performance for more pleasing online experience.
+- Improved Performance: Updates may enhance performance and connection for a more enjoyable online experience.

-There are two main ways to upgrade the firmware on your Netgear router: manually or automatically using the web interface.
-Here’s how to update firmware on netgear router.
+Upgrading the firmware on your Netgear router may be done either manually or automatically using the web interface.
+Here’s how to upgrade the Netgear router’s firmware.

 - Look for any updates: Select Advanced > Administration > Update Router.